absence de règles sans grossesse

 🩵 The inner workings of the menstrual cycle

-In summary: every month, your body prepares the uterus for a possible baby.
-If fertilization at the time of ovulation doesn’t happen (it fails, there is contraception, or there simply hasn’t been any sexual intercourse), the uterine lining that has developed throughout the cycle to welcome a fertilized egg is no longer needed and sheds in the form of a period.
+In short: every month, your body prepares the uterus for a potential baby.
+If fertilization at ovulation doesn’t occur (it fails, contraception is used, or there simply hasn’t been sexual intercourse), the uterine lining that developed throughout the cycle to host the fertilized egg is no longer needed and sheds as your period.

-This whole cyclical phenomenon, structured around four phases—menstruation, follicular phase, ovulatory phase and luteal phase—can be influenced and disrupted by many factors: hormones (FSH, LH, estrogen and progesterone), medications, emotional state, illness, vaccines, exercise, diet, etc.
+This entire cyclical process, marked by four phases—menstruation, follicular phase, ovulatory phase, and luteal phase—can be influenced and disrupted by many factors: hormones (FSH, LH, estrogen, and progesterone), medications, emotional state, illness, vaccines, exercise, diet, and more.

-Your period is late and you were expecting it?
-The first step is still to take a pregnancy test.
-Once that’s ruled out, several possibilities remain: stress, hormonal changes, contraception, or even lifestyle.
+Your period hasn’t arrived when it should?
+The first step is to take a pregnancy test.
+Once pregnancy is ruled out, several possibilities remain: stress, hormonal changes, contraception, or lifestyle factors.

 Louloucup recommends... the Ella medium-flow menstrual panty